5 min read

 - Understand management’s perception of the risk and planning for it

 A quick search for this rule, Proposition 112, also reveals an inflection in O&G industry attention beginning in September and carrying into October 2018.
-Drilling down into the search results shows that the oil industry is putting forth a confident front that the measure will be defeated.
+Drilling down into the search results shows that the oil industry is confident that the measure will be defeated.
 As one drilling CEO put it: “we, like most, are hoping that common sense will prevail and defeat the proposition.”

-Both the oil industry and prominent locals (including John Elway) have initiated an anti-Proposition 112 media blitz, blanketing TV stations in Colorado with opposition ads.
-Despite this pro-industry campaign, recent polling still shows the measure passing by a narrow margin.
+The oil industry and prominent locals (including John Elway) have initiated an anti-Proposition 112 media blitz, blanketing TV stations in Colorado with opposition ads.
+Despite this pro-industry campaign, recent polling shows the measure passing by a narrow margin.

 Even if Proposition 112 doesn’t pass on November 6, it will likely resurface again on future Colorado ballots in some shape or form.
-This proposal could be a lasting issue that the industry faces each election cycle.
+This proposal could be an ongoing issue that the industry faces each election cycle.
 Meanwhile, all eyes in the oil industry will be on the results on November 6.

 More like this